vjohndo/Docufi/README.md

 Node.js is required to run this app locally.

-To install the dependencies, run this from the project directory\
+To install the dependencies, run this from the project directory.

 >`npm install`